 Walk across a recent lava flow and view its beautiful structural characteristics.
 Formed in the second half of the 19th Century, the flow is too young for much plant or animal life.
 It is the lava itself and the contrasting black pahoehoe flow with the reddish-yellow tuff cones that are the stars of this visit.
 The colors and shapes of the lava are fantastic for photos.

 Arguably the most recognized landmark in Galapagos, Pinnacle Rock juts straight out of Bartolome's northern bay.
 Snorkeling in the bay provides visitors with a chance to swim with Galapagos Penguins.
 Climbing up the 600 m trail to the top of the island provides spectacular views of Pinnacle Rock, Santiago Island, and Daphne Major and Minor.

 Land at Red Beach where wading birds and ghost crabs dot the sand.
 Behind the beach is a saltwater lagoon where Pintail Ducks and Common Stilts are frequently seen along with sea lions.
 Brown pelicans nest in the nearby salt brush.
 A short trail inland provides a chance to observe finches, Galapagos Doves, Yellow Warblers, and mockingbirds.

 The turquoise waters near Sombrero Chino provide one of our best opportunities to see Galapagos Penguins.
 Take a scenic zodiac ride in search of wildlife.
 A panga ride in search of wildlife is followed by a snorkel that often includes sea lions, penguins, and rays.
 Land at a beautiful white sand beach for a short walk along a trail that meanders over varying types of lava.

 After breakfast, disembark at Baltra Island and transfer to the airport.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.

-Airfare and hotels; travel insurance; Galapagos National Park fee; airport taxes and fees; Galapagos Transit Card; gratuities for yacht crew, guides and naturalists; items of a personal nature including, but not limited to: laundry, any bottled or alcoholic beverages that are not specifically included, excess baggage charges, wetsuit rental (2018 only, included in 2019), phone/fax charges.
+Airfare; travel insurance; Galapagos National Park fee; airport taxes and fees; Galapagos Transit Card; gratuities for yacht crew, guides and naturalists; items of a personal nature including, but not limited to: laundry, any bottled or alcoholic beverages that are not specified as included, excess baggage charges, wetsuit rental (2018 only), phone/fax charges.

 Minimum Passenger Requirement/Small Group Yacht Exceptions: